Artificial Knee Joint — everything you need to know

 Quality of life after knee replacement

-When is an audit necessary?
+When is a revision necessary?

 1. When do I need an artificial knee joint?